How Small Businesses Can Use Video Marketing to Grow

 Each video in a funnel builds off the last and is in conversation with not only your videos but the small business video marketing landscape at large, as well as—most importantly—your potential customers.

-Luckily we have a guide that breaks down more about marketing funnels, and how to create an effective one right here.
+Luckily we have a guide that breaks down more about marketing funnels, and how to create an effective video marketing funnel.

 So, we’ve talked about what a small business video is and how it drives customers.
 Let’s now talk about the different kinds of small business video content.
 We’ll explain them all in detail, as well as how they can be practical tools for your small business video marketing.